Triple H: Third run with D-Generation X (2009–2010)

 On December 21, Triple H announced that Hornswoggle was the new DX mascot.
 This came about after Hornswoggle sued DX for emotional and physical distress due to them not allowing him to join DX.
 After being taken to court where they were ruled guilty by a jury and judge consisting of dwarves, Michaels told Triple H that Hornswoggle could be the mascot.
 Triple H agreed to it only if the charges were dropped, which Hornswoggle agreed to.
 On the January 11, 2010, episode of Raw, Mike Tyson, who was the Raw guest host for the night, teamed with Jericho to face DX; at the end of the bout, Tyson turned on Jericho and aligned himself with Triple H and Michaels.
 On the February 8 episode of Raw, DX lost the Unified Tag Team Championship to ShoMiz (The Miz and Big Show) in a triple threat elimination tag match, also involving The Straight Edge Society (CM Punk and Luke Gallows).
 On the March 1 episode of Raw, they lost a rematch for the titles in their last televised match before Michaels retired.

 On February 21, Triple H eliminated then WWE Champion Sheamus from the Elimination Chamber match, though he did not win the title.
 Sheamus attacked him weeks later, setting up a match at WrestleMania XXVI on March 28, which Triple H won.
 Also at WrestleMania, Michaels lost to The Undertaker and was forced to retire.
 While giving a farewell speech the next night, Sheamus attacked him and set up a rematch at Extreme Rules on April 25.
 Sheamus attacked Triple H at the start of the show, before later winning the match, after which Triple H took a long hiatus from the WWE.
 Triple H made an untelevised appearance on October 30 at the WWE Fan Appreciation Event and also at the 2010 Tribute to the Troops.

 Chief Operating Officer (2011–2013)

-On the February 21, 2011 episode of Raw, Triple H returned, interrupting the return of The Undertaker and challenging him to a match at WrestleMania XXVII, which later became a No Holds Barred match.
+On the February 21, 2011, episode of Raw, Triple H returned, interrupting the return of The Undertaker and challenging him to a match at WrestleMania XXVII, which later became a No Holds Barred match.
 A week later, he attacked Sheamus with a Pedigree through a broadcast table in retaliation for Sheamus giving him a ten-month injury.
-At WrestleMania XXVII on April 3, Triple H lost, which extended Undertaker's undefeated streak to 19–0; Undertaker was carried from the ring on a stretcher whereas Triple H left on his own accord.
+At WrestleMania XXVII on April 3, Triple H lost, which extended The Undertaker's undefeated streak to 19–0; The Undertaker was carried from the ring on a stretcher whereas Triple H left on his own accord.